tidev/appc-daemon/docs/Appcd/Architecture-Overview.md

 No compiler or root privileges are required.

-> Note that NPM (or Yarn) are only required for installing the Appc Daemon and development.
+> Note that npm (or Yarn) are only required for installing the Appc Daemon and development.
 The Appc
-> Daemon does not use NPM beyond reporting what version is installed.
+> Daemon does not use npm beyond reporting what version is installed.

 #### Daemon Mode